samk901/group4_project_cs6620/readme.md

 When running the above deploy script, we assume the AWS environment has a single VPC (default vpc).
 Other than that, we assume the AWS environment is clean (no pre-exisitng security groups, load balancers, etc from previous runs of the script)

-When running the script multiple times in a row, please delete anything created from previous runs
+When running the script multiple times in a row, please delete anything created from previous runs.

 ## Architecture